hrudaych1099/PID-Heater/README.md

 - **Customise Multiple Features:** From your room size, wall thickness, to the type of wall present in your home, for the perfect simulations which match real-time properties
 - **Custom Tuning:** Tune the PID from the Advanced Tuning Sidebar to get better (or maybe worse) results.
 - **Analytics:** You will be able to check the % Energy Saved, amount saved per month and also the time taken for the PID Simulated Heater to attain comfort temperature!
+- **Suggestions:** You will receive suggestions based on the current simulation to improve the efficiency/comfort %.
+From settings suggestions to infrastructure suggestions, you will be receiving a fix!
 ## Demo

 ![GIF](reqgiffile.gif)